FabianRei/A-convolutional-neural-network-reaches-optimal-sensitivity-for-detecting-some-but-not-all-patterns/README.md

 The network training code is in Python and imports various libraries.

-* An script that is an overview of the whole process is:
+* The script <> is an overview of the whole computational stream.
-* The script that generated the data points in Figure 2 is:
+* Script <> generates the data points in Figure 2
-* The script that generated the data points in Figure 3 is:
+* Script <> generates the data points in Figure 3